 "No, monsieur,” Fignon replied.
 “I'm the guy who won the Tour twice."

 It's a bit tragic that a two-time Tour de France winner, a rider who won nearly 100 races in his career, is remembered most for his greatest defeat.
-It is drama like this, however, that make me love the sport so much.
+It is drama like this, however, that makes me love the sport so much.

 [button]Shop Road Bikes[/button]